FrankHouweling/api-docs/events.md

 ### Example Post Values ###

-Remove the current user from the event with ID 3.
+Remove all users from the event with ID 3.

 | Key                                | Value                                          |
 | :--------------------------------- |:---------------------------------------------- |